LiquidGalaxyLAB/galaxy-pacman/README.md

 bash ./Bash/open-pacman.sh
 ```
+If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name.

+## Connecting Players To The Game On LG
 Once the screens are open, you can open the controller on any browser with the url **masterIp**:8128/controller, where **masterIp** is the IPv4 of the master machine.

-If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name.

 ## Running Project Locally
-Firstly, clone the repository in the master machine with the command:
+Firstly, clone the repository with the command:
 ```bash
 git clone https://github.com/LiquidGalaxyLAB/galaxy-pacman.git
 ```